SolaceLabs/pubsubplus-cf-dev/README.md

 #### Login to cli-tools VM

-All deployment steps require you to be logged in to the cli-tools VM
+All deployment steps require you to be logged in to the cli-tools VM unless you are using WSL.

 ~~~~
 cd solace-messaging-cf-dev